bpougala/multivariate_posson_algorithms/README.md

 # Algorithms for Handling Multivariate Poisson Distributions

-The University of Edinburgh, School of Informatics, 2020.
+The University of Edinburgh, School of Informatics, 2020. <br/>
-Biko Pougala.
-All rights reserved.
+Author: Biko Pougala.

 ## Project focus